MEET JINYOUNG LEE ENGLUND

 DAUGHTER OF WASHINGTON STATE, 2ND GENERATION MILITARY FAMILY

-Jinyoung and her brother attended Washington state public schools near Joint Base Lewis–McChord in University Place, Washington where their Father originally enlisted, stationed and retired as a disabled U.S. Army veteran after serving 21 honorable years and 2 deployments.
+Jinyoung and her brother attended Washington state public schools near Joint Base Lewis–McChord in University Place, Washington where their Father originally enlisted, was stationed and eventually retired as a disabled U.S. Army veteran after serving 21 honorable years and 2 deployments.

 Jinyoung and her husband, active duty U.S. Marine Corps Major Geoffrey S. Englund, have called Washington home for three generations and both graduated from the University of Washington.
 To date, Geoff has served 17 years of enlisted and commissioned service, including 4 deployments.
 She lives in their home in Woodinville near his family while Geoff is currently forward deployed in Asia.